seivan/SHObjectUserInfo/README.md

 Setup
 -----

-Put this either in specific objects or your project prefix file
+Put this either in specific classes or your project prefix file

 ```objective-c
 #import 'NSObject+SHObjectUserInfo.h'